Mufacoderz/Mufacoderz/README.md

 ## ✨ About Me

-I'm an Information Systems student from East Kalimantan, Indonesia — building products that solve problems I personally experience, from daily utility apps to developer tools and AI-powered applications.
+Information Systems student from East Kalimantan, Indonesia — building products that solve problems I personally experience, from daily utility apps to developer tools and AI-powered applications.

 Most of my projects start with a simple thought:

 > *"This problem is annoying.
 Why don't I just build something for it?"*

+*If you have a problem worth solving, let's talk.*

 ---

 ## 🗺️ My Journey

 My projects aren't random — they follow a clear evolution, each starting from a problem I personally lived with.

-Before building real products, I spent time learning frontend through small practice projects — just enough to get comfortable before going fullstack.
+It started with frontend basics and small practice projects — building the foundation before going fullstack.

 ### Phase 1: The Learning & Utility Phase

 Started as a fullstack learning playground.
-Midway through, I realized I kept opening random sites for Adhan schedules and isnt uncommon to found a Quran web that felt clean — so I added both.
+Midway through, I realized I kept opening random sites for Adhan schedules and wanted a Quran web that actually felt clean to use — so I built one.

-- **Mufadz Portal** — A learning project that grew into a personal Islamic companion app with prayer schedules, a clean Quran reader, and other practice features that ended up genuinely useful.
+- **Mufadz Portal** — A learning project that grew into a personal Islamic app with prayer schedules, a clean Quran reader, and other features that ended up genuinely useful.

 ### Phase 2: Solving My Own Problems

 I analyzed my daily habits and built apps to replace messy workarounds like storing notes and workout logs in WhatsApp.

 - **Chatme** — Chat-based notes and reminders app, built to replace the habit of texting myself on WhatsApp.
-- **Dailyfit** — Personal workout tracker built to replace random WhatsApp logs with structured plans, exercise catalogs, and progress tracker.
+- **Dailyfit** — Personal workout tracker built to replace random WhatsApp logs with structured plans, exercise catalogs, and progress tracking.

 ### Phase 3: Engineering for the Developer Community (now)

 Shifted focus to broader pain points — developer productivity, knowledge management, and AI-era codebase navigation.

 - **DevNote** — Centralized knowledge platform to store and reuse snippets, files, and resources, with team workspaces and a VS Code Extension.
-- **DevMap** — CLI tool that maps an entire codebase in minutes using static analysis and AI, onboarding features, and builds context for LLMs.
+- **DevMap** — CLI tool that maps an entire codebase in minutes using static analysis and AI, with onboarding features and LLM context building.

 ### Hackathon & Rapid Prototyping

 - **De Home Spa** — Built under a tight hackathon deadline, where speed and teamwork were everything.
-Learned to scope fast, divide work effectively, and ship together under pressure..
+Learned to scope fast, divide work effectively, and ship together under pressure.

 ---